proGabby/basic-solidity/README.md

 # implementing
 1. variables
+2. types
-2. struct
+3. struct
-3. Arrays
+4. Arrays
-4. Functions
+5. Functions
+6. mapping
+7. imports
+8. intro to memory,storage and calldata
+9. inheritance and override
-5. Deployment to a test net
+10. Deployment to a test net